On This Day In Judy Garland’s Life And Career – March 30

 March-30,-1947-CANDIDLY-HOLLYWOOD-by-JAY-SCOTT-The_Akron_Beacon_Journal

 March 30, 1947: Jay Scott’s photo column, “Candidly Hollywood,” featured this recent photo of Judy.
-The photo is actually one taken on the night of January 27, 1947, when Judy and her husband Vincente Minnelli attended the Los Angeles premiere of Till The Clouds Roll By.
-Judy guest-starred in the film playing Broadway legend Marilyn Miller, Vincente directed her scenes and musical numbers.
+The photo was taken on the night of January 27, 1947, when Judy and her husband, Vincente Minnelli, attended the Los Angeles premiere of Till The Clouds Roll By.
+Judy guest-starred in the fil,m playing Broadway legend Marilyn Miller; Vincente directed her scenes and musical numbers.

 Check out The Judy Room’s Spotlight on Till The Clouds Roll By here.

 March 30, 1949: MGM recording session for Annie Get Your Gun.
-Judy pre-recorded the song “Let’s Go West Again” which was written specifically for her by Irving Berlin.
-After Judy left the project it was pre-recorded by Betty Hutton but ultimately cut from the film.
+Judy pre-recorded the song “Let’s Go West Again,” which Irving Berlin wrote specifically for her.
+After Judy left the project, Betty Hutton pre-recorded it, but it was ultimately cut from the film.
 Judy’s co-star, Howard Keel, recorded his solo of “My Defenses Are Down” during this session.

 Time called: 11:30 a.m., due on set 1 p.m.; Judy arrived at 1 p.m.; dismissed at 1:45 p.m.
 It only took Judy 45 minutes to pre-record the song with the orchestra.